-The Fostering Network is calling on everyone - including governments, social work professionals, fostering services, foster carers and adopters - who plays a part in enabling children and young people who move within, or out of, the care system to be able to maintain their most important relationships.
+The Fostering Network is calling on everyone - including governments, social work professionals, fostering services, foster carers and adopters - who plays a part in enabling children and young people to move within, or out of, the care system to be able to maintain their most important relationships.

 This is the message behind our campaign, Keep Connected: Maintaining Relationships When Moving On.

 About the campaign